-In the alternative East-Gondwana 'fit' proposed by Thompson et al. (2019), the continental domain to the south-west of the Astrid Ridge on the Antarctica plate is the conjugate of the African corner made by the MCP and the Beira High (Figure 16a-b).
-Further south the Grunneghona craton is facing the NNV.
-The exact seaward limit of the Antarctica continental crust is inferred at the location of a strong positive free-air gravity anomaly (Mueller and Jokat, 2019; Scheinert et al., 2016) since transitional 535 crust is observed further offshore on seismic data (Jokat et al., 2004).
-At this stage, the Antarctica plate overlaps the corridor which will develop progressively during rifting (Figure 16b) and before oceanic spreading in the MB starts from Chron M25 (155 Ma) onwards (Figure 16c-d).
-As discussed above we infer an intra-continental sag phase for the development of the volcano-sedimentary basin over the MCP and NNV.
-Deep crustal magmatic intrusions led to the subsidence of the area without major plate movements (Moulin et al., 2020).
-On the other hand, rifting along the LM proceeded from an almost N-S plate 540 motion responsible for the opening of the MB (Figure 16b-c).
-The LM developed as a wide shear zone along the eastern margin of the MCP and NNV.
-The LF acted at this time as a major strike-slip fault while easing the decoupling between upper and lower crust at depth.
+In the alternative East Gondwana "fit" proposed by Thompson et al. (2019), the continental domain to the southwest of the Astrid Ridge on the Antarctica plate is the conjugate of the African corner made by the MCP and the Beira High (Fig. 17a-b).
+Further south, the Grunneghona craton is facing the NNV.
+The exact seaward limit of the Antarctica continental crust is inferred at the location of a strong positive free-air gravity anomaly (Mueller and Jokat, 2019; Scheinert et al., 2016) since transitional crust is observed further offshore in seismic data (Jokat et al., 2004).
+At this stage, the Antarctica plate overlaps the corridor, which develops progressively during rifting (Fig. 17b) and before oceanic spreading in the MB starts from Chron M25 (155 Ma) onwards (Fig. 17c-d).
+As discussed above, we infer an intracontinental sag phase for the development of the volcanosedimentary basin over the MCP and NNV.
+Deep crustal magmatic intrusions may have led to the subsidence of the area without major plate movements (Moulin et al., 2020).
+On the other hand, rifting along the LM proceeds from an almost N-S plate motion responsible for the opening of the MB (Fig. 17b-c).
+The LM develops as a wide shear zone along the eastern margin of the MCP and NNV.
+The LF acts at this time as a major strike-slip fault while easing the decoupling between the upper and lower crust at depth.
 In the upper crust we infer that strain partitioning is responsible for shear folds, small pull-apart basins and grabens within the volcano-sedimentary basement.
-Deeper, extension was accommodated by lithospheric flow leading to lower crustal thinning of the eastern fringe of MCP/NNV continental crust and its oceanward exhumation.
-This was accompanied by

-- 545 the extrusion of a large amount of volcanics over the corridor.
-Further west, deep seismic acquisition revealed a transitional domain capped by a thick volcanic layer (the Explora Wedge, e.g. Jokat et al., 2004) off the Antarctic margin which might attest of an equivalent process, thought along a divergent segment.
-On the African side, extension initially focused in the offshore Zambezi depression before migrating to the south of the Beira High, isolating this continental block (Mahanjane, 2012).
-The nature of the crust to the north of the Beira High is also deemed to be transitional with syn-rift magmatism reported (Mueller et al., 2016; Mueller and Jokat, 2019). - 550
+Deeper extension is accommodated by lithospheric flow leading to lower crustal thinning of the eastern fringe of MCP and NNV continental crust and its oceanward exhumation.
+This was accompanied by the extrusion of a large amount of volcanics over the corridor.
+Further west, deep seismic acquisition revealed a transitional domain capped by a thick volcanic layer (the Explora Wedge, e.g., Jokat et al., 2004) off the Antarctic margin, which might attest to an equivalent process, albeit along a divergent segment.
+On the African side, extension was initially focused in the offshore Zambezi depression before migrating to the south of the Beira High, isolating this continental block (Mahanjane, 2012).
+The nature of the crust to the north of the Beira High is also deemed to be transitional with syn-rift magmatism reported (Mueller et al., 2016; Mueller and Jokat, 2019).